11.6 How Kinematic Fluxes Move Air Vertically

 and at the same time move some up,

 Both of these processes are happening simultaneously.
-If the air parcels mix at their new heights, they move cooler air lower (left) or warmer air higher (right) and in both cases, they move heat up.
-Thus, when the potential temperature profile decreases with height (i.e., is superadiabatic), the turbulent eddies move warmer air up and the heat flux is positive.
+If the air parcels mix at their new heights, they move cooler air lower (left panel above) or warmer air higher (right panel above); in both cases they move heat up.
+Thus, when the potential temperature decreases with height (i.e., is superadiabatic), the turbulent eddies move warmer air up and the heat flux is positive (i.e., upward, which is the positive z direction).

 Nighttime case with surface cooling such that (see figure above).
 Eddies make air parcels trade places vertically.
 They move some air parcels down,